SIM card: Embedded SIM (eSIM)

 An embedded SIM (eSIM) is a form of programmable SIM that is embedded directly into a device.
 The surface mount format provides the same electrical interface as the full size, 2FF and 3FF SIM cards, but is soldered to a circuit board as part of the manufacturing process.
 In M2M applications where there is no requirement to change the SIM card, this avoids the requirement for a connector, improving reliability and security.
 An eSIM can be provisioned remotely; end-users can add or remove operators without the need to physically swap a SIM from the device or use multiple eSIM profiles at the same time.

 The eSIM standard, initially introduced in 2016, has progressively supplanted traditional physical SIM cards across various sectors, notably in cellular telephony.
-In September 2017, Apple introduced the Apple Watch Series 3 featuring eSIM.
-In October 2018, Apple introduced the iPad Pro (3rd generation), which was the first iPad to support eSIM.
-In September 2022, Apple introduced the iPhone 14 series which was the first eSIM exclusive iPhone in the United States.

 Integrated SIM (iSIM)

 An integrated SIM (iSIM) is a form of SIM directly integrated into the modem chip or main processor of the device itself.
+Qualcomm started offering processors with iSIMs with the Snapdragon 8 Gen 2.
 As a consequence they are smaller, cheaper and more reliable than eSIMs, they can improve security and ease the logistics and production of small devices i.e. for IoT applications.
 In 2021, Deutsche Telekom introduced the nuSIM, an "Integrated SIM for IoT".